 Client Group eligibility

 - Young offender for whom a mentoring programme forms part of their FGC Plan.

 - There is a mentoring programme order from the Youth Court.

 - Young Person over the age of 12 but under the age of 14 at the time of offending.

 - A High risk and persistent offender from whom a Mentoring Programme forms part of their FGC Plan.

-Young People can only be referred to this service by Child Youth and Family after both parties (THOWS & CYF) have agreed in consultation with the Police that the Young Persons needs can be met within the Mentoring Programme.
+Young People can only be referred to this service by Oranga Tamariki after both parties (THOWS & OT) have agreed in consultation with the Police that the Young Persons needs can be met within the Mentoring Programme.
 Download our Referral form for more details.